mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 ![ThunderHub Emblem](/images/lightning/ThunderHub/ThunderHub_emblem_comp.png "ThunderHub Emblem")

-Click on the "Enable" button, and a new tab should open on your browser, containing ThunderHub.
+Click on the "Enable" button, and wait for the page to refresh.
+You should now see a "ThunderHub" button where the "Enable" button was.
+Click this button and a new tab should open on your browser, containing ThunderHub.
 Go to that tab, enter your myNode password where requested, and then press "Connect".